23 Steps — Interactive Checklist

 Use 2x resolution for retina displays (max 1600px wide)medium

-Retina displays need 2x resolution, but going beyond 1600px wide is rarely necessary for web.
+Retina and HiDPI displays need 2× resolution for crisp images, but going beyond 1600px wide is rarely perceptible for web.

 Crop images to the correct aspect ratiomedium

-Avoid browser-side cropping which wastes bandwidth loading pixels that are hidden.
+Avoid browser-side cropping which wastes bandwidth loading pixels that are hidden by CSS overflow.

 Check platform-specific size requirementsmedium